rurounigit/hootspot/README.md

 ## 🔬 How It Works

-The core of Athena is the **`ANALYST_LEXICON`**, a detailed, multi-section prompt that provides the AI with a framework for understanding manipulative language.
+The core of HootSpot is the **`ANALYST_LEXICON`**, a detailed, multi-section prompt that provides the AI with a framework for understanding manipulative language.
 This lexicon is an integral part of the system prompt sent to the Google Gemini API.

 1. When you submit a text for analysis, the extension sends it to the Google Gemini API along with the system prompt.
 2. This instructs the AI to act as an expert in linguistics, psychology, and rhetoric, and to use the lexicon to find matching patterns in your text.